BrianGardnerAtl/website/_drafts/composable_icon_resources.md

 </vector>
 ```

-The action composable functions need to load and display these vector assets.
+The action functions need to load and display these vector assets.
 Each function can load its icon using the `vectorResource()` function.
-The `Text` components can be removed since they are no longer needed.
+The `Button` components can be removed since they are no longer needed.

 ```kotlin
 @Composable